StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 6.  **Modify** the _COMPANY_ variable in _install-skfs.sh_ to your company name.

-7. Be sure that you have your server's FQDN set as its hostname.
+7. Be sure that you have your **server FQDN set as its hostname**.
 This is necessary to properly configure the self-signed certificate for the API.
 Check with the following command:

     ```sh
     hostname